kriskowal/gtor/README.md

 [Conal Elliott]: http://conal.net/

-The interplay between promises and tasks with their underlying progress behavior and estimated time to completion and status signals require further exlpanation.
+The interplay between promises and tasks with their underlying progress behavior and estimated time to completion and status signals require further explanation.
 These ideas need to be incorporated into the sketches of promise and task implementations.